arialdomartini/oh-my-git/README.md

     antigen-bundle zsh-users/zsh-syntax-highlighting
     antigen-bundle zsh-users/zsh-history-substring-search

 which are optional, but very cool.
+It's important to include those lines before ```antigen-apply```.
+You could take [this zsh configuration file](https://github.com/arialdomartini/dotfiles/blob/4a2e8e0df36275274d8f94a9a25aea364d656174/.zshrc) as a reference.

 Then, restart zsh.
 antigen will download and install all that's needed.